hjdhjd/homebridge-unifi-protect/docs/Liveviews.md

   * You can get the state of all liveview scenes using MQTT.
   * You can set a liveview scene using MQTT.

-To learn more about the MQTT support provided by this plugin, see the [MQTT](https://github.com/hjdhjd/homebridge-unifi-protect2/blob/master/docs/MQTT.md) page.
+To learn more about the MQTT support provided by this plugin, see the [MQTT](https://github.com/hjdhjd/homebridge-unifi-protect/blob/master/docs/MQTT.md) page.

 ### Some Fun Facts
   * You don't need to configure all the liveviews.
 If you have at least one, the security system accessory will appear.
 For security system states with no corresponding liveviews, nothing will happen.
   * UniFi Protect will allow you to have multiple liveviews with the same name.
-In this case, `homebridge-unifi-protect2` will pull all the cameras in all the liveviews with the same name and control them together.
+In this case, `homebridge-unifi-protect` will pull all the cameras in all the liveviews with the same name and control them together.
   * There is a setting when editing liveviews called `Share view with others`.
 This makes a given liveview available to all users, instead of just the user you're currently logged in with.
 Why does this matter?
-If you use a different username and password for `homebridge-unifi-protect2` than the one you use to login, you'll want to ensure that any views you create are shared with all users so they can be used with other usernames.
-Alternatively, login to the Protect webUI with the same username you configured `homebridge-unifi-protect2` to configure liveviews for that user.
+If you use a different username and password for `homebridge-unifi-protect` than the one you use to login, you'll want to ensure that any views you create are shared with all users so they can be used with other usernames.
+Alternatively, login to the Protect webUI with the same username you configured `homebridge-unifi-protect` to configure liveviews for that user.
   * You don't need to restart the plugin to make any of this work.
 When you configure liveviews, they'll get detected and configured automagically.
   * The *Off* state is special.
 If you don't have a plugin-specific liveview for Off, it will default to turning off motion detection in [HomeKit](https://www.apple.com/ios/home/) for all cameras attached to this Protect controller.
 If you do create a plugin-specific liveview for *Off*, it will honor those settings instead.